No horses required.

 - Some battles in the Pokémon movies are like this, especially Mew versus Mewtwo and in The Rise Of Darkrai, in which the effects of Dialga and Palkia repeatedly ramming each other in battle is a plot point.

-- In the Anime S-Cry-Ed, the later stages of the series, the two protagonists engage in this.
+- s-CRY-ed: In the later stages of the series, the two protagonists engage in this.

 - In Bt X, Teppei prescribes to this strategy.
 It doesn't always work, although once X starts using his Super Mode it becomes a lot more effective.

 - Takes place during the FLClimax of FLCL in a final battle between Haruko and Naota (who is actually Atomisk)